Patriots Set To Return Several Key Players After Injury-Filled 2017 Season

 Cyrus Jones, cornerback*

 Jones was a disaster on defense and in the return game as a rookie in 2016, and a torn ACL ended his sophomore season before it began.
 The 2016 second-round pick did show improvement in the weeks leading up to his injury, but he’ll have an uphill climb to make the roster this time around.
-Those odds got longer after the Patriots used a third-round selection in this year’s draft on cornerback Duke Dawson and a sixth-rounder on wide receiver/punt returner Braxton Berrios.
+Those odds got longer after the Patriots used a second-round selection in this year’s draft on cornerback Duke Dawson and a sixth-rounder on wide receiver/punt returner Braxton Berrios.

 Andrew Jelks, offensive tackle*